 Twitter, a popular online social networking and micro-blogging service, lets you send and read text-based messages called Tweets.
-These messages are posted to a person's Twitter feed, sent to their followers, and are found on Twitter by searching.
+These messages are posted to a person's or a company's Twitter feed, sent to their followers, and are found on Twitter by searching.

 How do I handle a Twitter interaction?